PauliusMacernis/KnowledgeBase/README.md

 # Questions
 There are some questions that need to be answered well by senior-master-level ninjas.
 Whoever you are, you may check your own level of ninjaness on any of many topics too.
-Pick a [topic](https://github.com/sugalvojau/Knowledge-base)!
+[Pick any to read](https://github.com/sugalvojau/Knowledge-base)!

 - This repository contains question-answer sets, kind of tests.
 - Do not like reading?